immmersive/codesmash-ai/human-reasoning.md

 # Theoretically Unsolvable Problems

-Let us suppose that our task is to find the last digit of number pi.
-Since according to our definition, pi is a transcendental number, it does not have the last digit.
-Thus, by definition, there is no solution to this problem, even in theory
+Let us suppose that our task is to find the last digit of number $π$.
+Since according to our definition, $π$ is a transcendental number, it does not have the last digit.
+Thus, by definition, there is no solution to this problem, even in theory.

 # Practically Unsolvable Problems